Aurornis 4 months ago

 Imo that's a complete killer to adoption.
 The vibe people get from it is that it's always down, they don't care that "oh just switch to another shard" that's too much effort

-• imhoguy a day ago
+• imhoguy 4 months ago

 Yeah, it should be content addressable and replicated by Favourite (Like) similarly how IPFS pining works, then your post would die when the last hoarder forgets about it.

-• KoftaBob 20 hours ago
+• KoftaBob 4 months ago

 Bluesky/AT Protocol hits a much better balance of mostly decentralized while having an intuitive user experience.